Handbook

 1. Before the first practice:

-• Liability Form for all club members (including tryouts) – filled out either before or at the first practice BEFORE practice/tryouts begin.
+• Acknowledgement of Risk (aka, liability waiver) for all club members (including tryouts) – filled out before or at the first practice BEFORE practice/tryouts begin.
 No one is to participate without having submitted a completed liability form.
-These are available on the Rec Sports website: http://recsports.msu.edu/clubsports/liabilityform.html.
-All forms must be turned into the Club Sports Director.
+All Rec Sports affiliated clubs should have everyone sign up for IM Leagues to join your team.
+This requires each user to complete the Acknowledgement of Risk, also found here in paper form: http://recsports.msu.edu/clubsports/liabilityform.html All paper forms must be turned into the Club Sports Director.

 • Facility Request Form (all officers will receive this in an e-mail from the Club Sports Director before fall semester starts each year)

-• Have an updated club Constitution on file in the Club Sports Office and the Department of Student Life.
+• Have an updated club Constitution on file in the Club Sports Office and the Office of Spartan Experiences.
 Confirm with Club Sports Director that new officers have reviewed Constitution.

-2. Submit the follow forms at the BEGINNING OF EACH SEMESTER
+1. Submit the following forms at the BEGINNING OF EACH SEMESTER

 Please ensure that ALL forms/responsibilities are COMPLETED in their entirety.